gamesbook/pyprototypr/docs/core_shapes.rst

       following properties::

         StarField(
+            enclosure=polygon(x=1.5, y=1.4, sides=10, radius=1.5),
             density=50,
-            enclosure=polygon(x=1.5, y=1.4, sides=10, radius=1.5),
             colors=[white, white, white, red, green, blue],
             sizes=[0.15, 0.15, 0.15, 0.15, 0.3, 0.3, 0.45])

       It has the following properties set:

       - lower left "corner" at x-position 1.5cm and at y-position 1.4cm
-      - radius of 1.5cm
-      - 50 randomly placed 'dots'
+      - *enclosure* - the polygon radius (1.5cm) determines the boundaries of the area inside of which the stars (dots) are randomly drawn
+      - *density* - there will be a total of "50 multiplied by the enclosure area" dots drawn
-      - *colors* - are a list
+      - *colors* - a list of available dot colors, one of which is randomly chosen each time before drawing a dot
-      - *sizes* - are a list
+      - *sizes* - are a list of available dot sizes, one of which is randomly chosen each time before drawing a dot

-      Because the default fill color is white, this example adds an extra `Polygon()` shape, with a fill of black, which is drawn first and is hence "behind" the field of dots.
+      Because the default fill color is white, this example adds an extra `Polygon()` shape, with a fill color of black, which is drawn first and is hence "behind" the field of dots.
 ===== ======